mmswflow-upb/security-encryption-labs/HW/HW_1/dvwa-csrf-lab/walkthrough/README-WALKTHROUGH.md

 # DVWA CSRF Step-by-Step Walkthrough

 This walkthrough runs all tests one by one in a local lab.
+It is execution-focused.
+Mechanism explanations are in `README-CSRF.md`.

 Acronyms used in this document:
 - **DVWA**: Damn Vulnerable Web Application